 With its legal status putting it front and center in the national conversation, there is a fresh eye on all of marijuana’s potential upsides and downsides.
 As always, it’s best to be mindful when consuming (legal) mind-altering substances of any type and keep things in moderation

-If you think you or a loved one may have a problem with cannabis use disorder, call 800-926-9037 for more information and rehab options.
+If you think you or a loved one may have a problem with cannabis use disorder, call 800-926-9037 Who Answers? for more information and rehab options.

 - Silvermist Recovery.
 (2017).
 Legalizing Marijuana and Addiction Rates in U.S. Retrieved 2021.